Tangy Mustard Potato Salad

 - 1/4 teaspoon black pepper

-- Boil potatoes in 2 quarts of water with 1 tablespoon of salt for 18-20 minutes.
+- Boil the potatoes in 2 quarts of water with 1 tablespoon of salt, for 18-20 minutes.
 Potatoes should be soft and easily pierced with a knife, but not mushy.

-- In a large bowl, combine grainy mustard with Dijon, cider vinegar, granulated garlic, and honey.
+- In a large bowl, combine grainy mustard with mayonnaise, Dijon, cider vinegar, granulated garlic, and honey.
 Slowly whisk in olive oil to emulsify the dressing.
 Season with salt and black pepper.
+Taste dressing and adjust seasonings to suit your tastes.

 - Drain potatoes and add to bowl with dressing.
-Toss to coat.
-Taste for salt content and adjust accordingly.
-Add red onion and parsley and gently mix through.
-Scoop into a serving dish and serve either warm or cover and place into refrigerator for at least 2 hours to serve cold.
+Gently toss to coat.
+Add red onion, then parsley, and gently mix through.
+Scoop into a serving dish and serve either warm or cover with plastic wrap, and place into the refrigerator for at least 2 hours to serve cold.